rschlek/bbb-webscrape/readme.md

 7. Write a 3-5 sentence explanation for the following question: If you came across a website where there were no phone numbers on the company profiles, what alternative methods would you employ to find them?
-8. Email your recruiter your ranked results csv file, the crawler code you wrote to extract the data, and your 2 responses.
-The team will review your project and reach out about next steps.